Micro-Influencer Marketing

 That said, manually sorting through spreadsheets, managing fulfillment and tracking results is next to impossible when you’re trying to do it all in-house.

-Since content isn't guaranteed with product seeding, brands should start by focusing on the pieces of their seeding campaigns they can optimize.
+Since content isn't guaranteed with product seeding, brands should start by focusing on the pieces of their product seeding campaigns they can optimize.
 That includes:

-• Guaranteed delivery to creators
+• Guaranteeing delivery to creators

-• The presentation of their products
+• Improving the presentation of their product seeding kits

-• The size of their value exchange
+• Increasing the size of their value exchange

 CTA Screenshot (compressed)

 Our micro-influencer marketing platform ensures guaranteed delivery of your products to vetted influencers at scale.
 Statusphere’s software automates everything from creator matchmaking and management to fulfillment, reporting and beyond.
+Our platform has powered 100s of successful product seeding campaigns, generating 75,000+ pieces of UGC in the process.

 Want to learn more about how our platform works?
 Get in touch with one of our experts to learn how our software can help you scale product seeding in a fraction of the time.